Compare Digital Experience Platforms.

 Is a DXP still future-proof with the rise of composable?

-Yes, provided you choose the right platform.
-Modern DXPs like Sitecore and Optimizely are actively evolving towards composable/MACH architectures.
-You no longer need to use the entire suite – you can combine modules with best-of-breed tools.
+Yes, if you choose the right platform.
+Modern DXPs like Sitecore and Optimizely are actively evolving toward composable/MACH architectures.
+You no longer need to use the entire suite — you can combine modules with best-of-breed tools.
 Legacy DXPs without headless options or API-first architecture are falling behind.
-Critically evaluate whether your vendor is investing in modern architecture before signing long-term contracts.

 Breakfast helps you make the right choice.
 Independent advice, no hidden agendas.